Offal holes or 'dead holes' as they are commonly referred to, are used in Southland for on-farm disposal of dead stock.

 - Dig a long narrow trench - approximately 1 metre wide and up to 2 metres deep keeping within the topsoil layer.
 Volume should be no more than 30 cubic metres, so you may need more than one.

 - Locate your trench along a fence line and install temporary fencing around area to keep stock out.
+A farm

 - Cover carcasses with 1 metre soil to avoid odour and prevent vermin.
 Or temporarily cover with plastic and soil, until the hole is full and can be capped.